hoanganh1999/CourseWork2021-SecondTerm/LearningJournal.md

 ## 5/3/2021
 I have tried to generate a plane using code in unity, it was hard to learn and understand all the logic and math behind it.
-But at the end I managed to get it to work, I did this by splitting the plane into 2 seperate triangles.
+But in the end, I managed to get it to work, I did this by splitting the plane into 2 separate triangles.

         var triangles = new List<int>();
         var vertCount = gridSize + 1;